ICantMakeThings/Nicenano-NRF52-Supermini-PlatformIO-Support/README.md

 - make sure to check the "Apply this action to all files and folders"

 What about if theres a update? delete the files and do the same, youll manage.
+#### Note, if you dont have hidden files shown, you wont see the .platformio folder downloaded. (on linux at least)

 ## USAGE
 This'll work with any one of thoes aliexpress nrf52840 devkits. they have silkscreens of like,